salsita/inStyle/README.md

 #### `component('selector', [reference])`

-`chili` promotes the pattern of always nesting attributes relevant to your current selector, even if they are modified by a parent (even as a piece in the current cascade).
-This allows you to maintain a clear writing style, keeping all element variants in their place.
+`inStyle` promotes the pattern of always nesting attributes relevant to your current selector, even if they are modified by a parent (which can be a piece in the current cascade).
+This allows you to maintain a clear writing style, keeping all properties of an individual element in one place.

 ```Sass
 user-info-card